PromtEngineer/localGPT/README.md

 # Run the Graphical User Interface

-1. Open `constants.py` in an editor of your choice and depending on choice add the LLM you want to use.
+1. In `app` folder open `variables.py` in an editor of your choice and depending on choice add the LLM you want to use.
 By default, the following model will be used:

    ```shell
    MODEL_ID = "TheBloke/Llama-2-7b-Chat-GGUF"